Different Heat Reduction Coating Compounds Compared

 This is important as many of the insulating coatings and reflective roof paints have many tiers and could be private labels.
 Typically, if you can find the manufacturer, you have found the real information resource.
 Some marketers run off of pirated data and use it for their own “private label.”
 These companies normally are the ones that will over state the results, as well as the marketing to look “really” impressive.
 Fortunately Super Therm® is manufactured by Superior Products International II., Inc. in the USA.
 Super Therm® is never produced under any other labels so you’re guaranteed ISO 9001 standards and results.

-Coatings like Super Therm® have all the verified testing results and field studies including the US Department of Energy based on a proven combination of ceramics which deliver the thermal barrier you need to neutralise solar heat.
+Coatings like Super Therm® have all the verified testing results and field studies including the Florida Energy Office based on a proven combination of ceramics which deliver the thermal barrier you need to neutralise solar heat.